ManagementMO/CodeScribe/README.md

 # Apply a preliminary diff from a Linear ticket
 codescribe apply TICKET-ID

+# Use it in warp!
+Press CTRL + R and search for the codescribe workflows to automate even further.

 # Run the comprehensive PR creation/update workflow
 codescribe pr